 Tribal personnel held a full day field trip for the University of Idaho s Upward Bound Science program.

-Tribal and Office of Species Conservation personnel meet to discuss future cooperative wolf management
+Tribal and Office of Species Conservation personnel meet to discuss future cooperative wolf management efforts in Idaho.

 Tribal personnel met with the Idaho Outfitters and Guides Board to discuss a cooperative mapping effort.